GET /indexes/{id}¶

 Note

-The maximum number of fields in an index is 30.
+The maximum number of fields for an index is 30.

-Direct all requests to the GET /indexes/{id} endpoint to the following base URL:
+Direct all requests to the GET /indexes/{id} endpoint to the request URL.
+The request URL uses the base URL with the endpoint path appended.

 A rate limit is the number of requests that may be made to the Amperity API in a given time period.